User friction can be a huge cause of churn, and if not handled properly can tank your SaaS product.

 The Causes of User Friction

-There are two types of user friction—accidental and structural.
+There are three types of user friction—accidental, structural, and emotional.

 And then there’s structural friction.
 Unlike accidental friction, structural friction is more invisible.
 Structure friction happens when either: